blooop/pybullet_robot/README.md

 ## Demo

-If you have [pixi](https://github.com/prefix-dev/pixi) can run the demos with:
+If you have [pixi](https://github.com/prefix-dev/pixi) you can run the demos with:

 ```bash